harmony-one/h/progress/theo-perisic.md

+2025-04-15 Tue: Coordination for resolving bridge and ledger issues.
+Refactoring liquidity optimizations for strictly usd*.

+2025-04-14 Mon: Sync with Yuriy.
+Reviewed Aaron’s four step options play on panoptic against traditional options market.
+Insight: Panoptic’s streamia (streaming premium rather than fixed) and volatility are keys to the success of this strategy, which may show more stable and guaranteed gains than our original usd* plan.

+---

+2025-04-13 Sun: (1.0h) Further testing.
+Base data for volatility and pairs are there, but a path of improvement is in the ability to add any pair and find the best path of rewards throughout the 90 day backtest.

+2025-04-12 Sat: (2.0h) Testing [vfat optimization tool](https://github.com/ONETheo/lp-optimizer-v2).
+Insight: pairing backtesting with real time volatility indexing may prove more profitable, resulting in rebalance spending, but prior to position being out of range.
+Note: would need a different tool, as vfat does not support this type of rebalancing.

 2025-04-11 Fri: Completed [liquidity optimization tool](https://github.com/ONETheo/lp-optimizer-v2) for Aerodrome and Shadow Pools.
 Insight: allows for quick backtesting and pool performance calculations via subgraphs.
 Sync with Yuriy for data priority and collecting wallet data.

 2025-04-10 Thu: Troubleshooting updates to LP optimizer to include subgraph and volatile pool pairings, tracking best performing [vfat.io](https://vfat.io) parameters over past 90 days.